JavierGravex/Retro_Game_Server-/README.md

 -	### Friend showing connection to mesh
   ![](img/Friend_showin_he_conected_to_mesh.jpg)

--	### Friend showing he is unable to connect to Server
+-	### Friend showing he is unable to connect to the server
   ![](img/friend_showing_server_is_not_accesible.jpg)

 -	### Friend Showing is accessible now